henrywinn/EML_address_extractor/README.md

 # EML_address_extractor
-Extracts email addresses .eml files in a directory.
+Extracts email addresses from .eml files in a directory.
 Outputs a CSV file

 Program finds emails in directory beside it called "emails".
 This means if directory of program.py is ~/program.py, .eml